open-learning-exchange/open-learning-exchange.github.io/Rlisa33.md

 - I lived in Florida for over four years now.
 I like reading, and surfing the net.
 I like drawing.
 - I like software engineering and computer science and math as well as accounting.
 - I am eager to get a job to start working and I believe volunteering with help my resume.
+ ###I have all the thing required to do this job.
+ * A computer
+    *Internet
+    *Software of both Windows 7 and 10
+    *Processor RAM Memory
+ *Skills
+    * took previous courses in Software Developments and IOS